ige-calcul/public-docs/docs/clusters/Ige/ige-calcul1.md

 ice3
 chianti
 ```

-Please send and email to `mondher.chekki@uXXXX-gYYYY-aZZZZ.fr OR ige-support@uXXXX-gYYYY-aZZZZ.fr, asking for storage under /workdir and a slurm account by providing the name of your team and the space you need (1G,10G,100G,1TB)
+Please send an email to `mondher.chekki@uXXXX-gYYYY-aZZZZ.fr OR ige-support@uXXXX-gYYYY-aZZZZ.fr, asking for storage under /workdir and a slurm account by providing the name of your team and the space you need (1G,10G,100G,1TB).

-## Available softwares
+## Available software

 ```
 - NCO